yvnyli/steam-game-critic-score/README.md

 Do multi-hot encoding with `from sklearn.preprocessing import MultiLabelBinarizer` to columns like languages, tags and genres.

 Do some kind of embedding for text like description and reviews.

 Do some kind of embedding for images.

+[CLIP](https://github.com/openai/CLIP) can embed image and text into similar representation.
+Let's use this one.